Skip navigation

 Course summary

 Acquire a deep insight into modern theories of nature using powerful mathematical techniques.
-This degree will provide you with the necessary mathematical language to be able to describe, analyse and predict natural phenomena.
-Final year modules include classical and quantum mechanics, electrodynamics and relativity, fluid dynamics and partial differential equations.
-You will be lectured by world-leading researchers in theoretical physics, who have strong links to CERN, the European Light Infrastructure, and the UK’s Central Laser Facility.
-As such a particular highlight of the degree is the choice of project modules in which you can work with our researchers to explore aspects of modern physics in depth.
+Providingyou with the necessary mathematical language to be able to describe, analyse and predict natural phenomena.
+Lectured by world-leading researchers in theoretical physics, who have strong links to CERN, the European Light Infrastructure, and the UK’s Central Laser Facility.
+Choose your project modules where you can work with our researchers to explore aspects of modern physics in depth.

 • Study the foundation of modern theoretical physics in modules such as Classical and Quantum Mechanics, and Electrodynamics and Relativity.